bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h2>Timers and Recursion in JavaScript & jQuery</h2>

-In this module (4), you will be introduced to the use of timers and recursion in JavaScript and use these techniques to make interface elements that run on a timer.
-You practice using jQuery syntax and recursion to build a simple content rotator that could be used as an interface element on any web page.
+<p>In this module (4), you will be introduced to the use of timers and
+recursion in JavaScript and use these techniques to make interface elements that run on a timer.
+You practice using jQuery syntax and recursion to build a simple content rotator that could be used as an interface element on any web page.</p>

 <h4>12 videos, 6 readings</h4>